Shapyio/MIXR-Lab/mixr-projects/README.md

  - You may change template name or add description; make any custom changes to the template
  - Press **Finish**

+From here you may need to restart Visual Studio in order to see template.
+The template is useful but does not include the `file0.epp` or `make-edl.cmd` files.
+Those files need to be added manually (Sadly, until I find a way).

 ### 7. Set Up Complete

-Now you may just go to the Solution Explorer, right-click and then **Add > New Project **.
+Now you may just go to the Solution Explorer, right-click and then **Add > New Project**.
 From there, find whatever you named the template from Step 6.
 It will create new project all set up.

 ---